Are you curious about what is crawling and how crawling helps search engines discover new pages on the internet?

-- Let’s say a search engine’s crawler starts with a seed list of URLs that includes the homepage of a popular news website.
+- Let’s say a search engine’s crawler starts with a seed list of URLs that include the homepage of a popular news website.

 - The crawler follows the links on the homepage, discovering new pages such as articles, category pages, and author pages.

 - As the crawler discovers these new pages, it requests the content of each page from the web server.

 - The crawler analyzes the content, looking at things like the text, images, headings, and links.
 It also looks at the metadata, such as the title and description tags.